Mohansaina/help-eachother/README.md

 - Browse helpers directory
 - Filter requests and helpers by category
 - Responsive design for all devices
+- Persistent data storage with Supabase

 ## Technologies Used
 - HTML5
 - CSS3 (with modern flexbox and grid layouts)
 - JavaScript (ES6+)
 - Node.js with Express (for server deployment)
+- Supabase (for persistent data storage)
 - Font Awesome Icons

 ## Categories